dojo/docs/quickstart/widgetHierarchies.rst

 .. contents ::
     :depth: 2

+*Deprecated* This document is deprecated.
+The information contained in here maybe out of date.

 Often developers will build a hierarchy of widgets.
 For example, a :ref:`dijit.Menu <dijit/Menu>` will contain :ref:`dijit.MenuItem <dijit/MenuItem>`'s, or a :ref:`dijit.layout.BorderContainer <dijit/layout/BorderContainer>` will contain multiple :ref:`dijit.layout.ContentPane <dijit/layout/ContentPane>`'s, each of which contains some other widgets like :ref:`dijit.form.TextBox <dijit/form/TextBox>` and :ref:`dijit.form.Button <dijit/form/Button>`.